MERNStars/Docs/readme.md

 The target audience for the weExplore website is the wider community of Clayton, Victoria who are seeking health advice, education and a group that has similar interests in health and wellbeing.

 #### The current members’ metrics are:
-Roughly the age range is between mid 20’s all the way through to mid 40’s.
-Consisting of a variety of demographics and socioeconomic status, however, predominantly the members are of middle socioeconomic status.
-The members consist of students from surrounding universities particularly from Monash university, young professionals and young families.
+The age range is roughly between mid 20’s all the way through to mid 40’s, consisting of a variety of demographics and socioeconomic status.
+However, predominantly the members are of middle socioeconomic status.
+The types of members consist of students from surrounding universities (particularly from Monash university), young professionals and young families.
-The target audience will initially consist of the current member base that is part of the MeetUp group.
-However, the aim is to expand the reach to more members of the community who are seeking and in need of support with their health and overall wellbeing.
+The target audience will initially be current members who are part of the WeExplore MeetUp group.
+The aim is to expand the reach to more members of the community who are seeking and in need of support with their health and overall wellbeing.

 ### Tech Stack